Flights to New York

 - Visit the National September 11 Memorial and Museum at the World Trade Center

-- Walk the High Line, the elevated park above the Meatpacking District
+- Walk the High Line, the elevated park above the Meatpacking District, and finish with a drink at the Standard

 - Visit Beaux-Arts Brooklyn Museum in Prospect Park